Is Frontier Communications Parent Inc. (FYBR) a Keeper?

 Goldman, on the other hand, stated in their research note that they expect to see FYBR reach a price target of $42.
 The rating they have provided for FYBR stocks is “Buy” according to the report published on July 06th, 2021.

-During the last 5 trading sessions, FYBR rose by +3.69%, in comparison to the 20-day moving average, which settled at $30.28.
-In addition, Frontier Communications Parent Inc. saw 21.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FYBR fell by -6.60%, in comparison to the 20-day moving average, which settled at $30.69.
+In addition, Frontier Communications Parent Inc. saw 13.40% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for FYBR